jtopoleski1/Billboard-Spotify-Lyrics-Music-analysis/README.md

 # Data Source
 The following data was scraped from the Billboard Hot 100 website by Michael Tauberg (https://github.com/taubergm/Billboard-Spotify-Lyrics-Music-analysis).
 It was then cleaned and turned in to a manipulatable form of data for users to work with.

+# Conclusions
+After statistically analyzing the various factors of a song, I give suggestions on how to maximize chances of a top hit.
+My reccomendations include: a r&b, rap, or pop song; a song with a short title (only 12-13 characters in length), a song that ranges 3:30-4:00 minutes in length; a song with a high level of "danceability", a measurement of how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.

+* The following project was created by Jordan Topoleski as a Harvard University Gov 1005 final project.